Lindau: Boat

 There are regular boat lines from Lindau harbour to other lakeside towns on Lake Constance, such as Bregenz, Friedrichshafen, Konstanz, Meersburg, Rorschach, Romanshorn and Überlingen.

 Airports

 Lindau does not have its own airport.
 However, it is close to Friedrichshafen Airport and Memmingen Airport, which usually serve tourist arrivals and European destinations.
 The nearest major airports are Munich Airport, Stuttgart Airport, or Zurich Airport.
+St. Gallen Altenrhein Airport is a minor airport on the opposite side of the lake.

 Utilities

 Lindau's local utility provider is called Stadtwerke Lindau, which provides electricity, water, telecommunications, public baths, and some other services to Lindau.

 Telecommunications

 The local utility provider Stadtwerke TK-Lindau started deploying fibre-optic internet to major businesses and new housing development areas.
 Other networks include cable television by Kabel Deutschland, which is available in some streets and xDSL, by many providers.
 Some systems have seen upgrades of the ADSL standard in the last years to cope with the high bandwidth demand.
 There are plans to deploy a WiFi hotspot network (or WLAN, as it is more commonly known in German) across the Island of Lindau.